Image courtesy of A Home With Soul

 Practice #4 – Keep your own energy right

 If you feel that you’re attracting the wrong kind of people into your life, look to your own energy first.
 If your instinct is that you’re a bit out of alignment, start by implementing small amounts of change such as eating more plant-based foods and drinking herbal teas rather than too much alcohol or caffeine.
 Move your body in ways that feel supportive and nourishing rather than pushing yourself to do harsh forms of exercise.
-Meditate, do yoga, qigong, swim, have a massage or try an energy healing movement sequence for a few weeks.
+Meditate, do yoga, swim, have a massage or try an energy healing qigong sequence for a few weeks.

 If you still feel out of balance, talk to loved ones and consider visiting a kinesiologist, a Chinese Medicine practitioner or an energy healer for extra support.
 If you’re facing more significant challenges, seeing a psychologist or social worker might be a useful pathway to meaningful change.